onera/pytest_parallel/README.md

 ### Which MPI implementation is supported?

-**pytest_parallel** has currently be tested only with OpenMPI and Intel MPI.
-Other MPI implementation are also supposed to work.
+**pytest_parallel** has currently been tested and is used daily with OpenMPI and Intel MPI.
+MPICH is also regularly tested though the GitHub CI with the process-reuse schedulers.
+Other MPI implementations are also supposed to work.
 An exception is the `shell` scheduler that use implementation-specific environment variables to pin the processes to cores.
 Feel free to give use feedback/patches.

+### Which OS is supported?

+**pytest_parallel** is daily tested and used on Linux machines.
+However, on the GitHub CI, the `sequential`, `static` and `dynamic` schedulers work with Mac OS, and the `sequential` and `static` schedulers work with Windows.

 ### Which job scheduler is available?